from Twenty-Three to Twenty-One*

 "very cheerful tears though---

 the kind of drops rainbows are made of"

 "Sincerely your friend,

 [Julia I. Sand]

 * [These] Twenty-Three to Twenty-One are so titled because a woman named Julia Sand wrote 23 letters to Chester Arthur, the 21st President.
 Her letters total over 150 pages, so I have done some condensing and rearranging as well as adding a few imagined parts as connective tissue.
 If Arthur ever responded to her letters, no response is known to have survived, therefore [the author has] imagined what he might have said.

 © Michael Ceraolo

-Bio: Michael Ceraolo is a 61-year-old retired firefighter/paramedic and active poet who has had two full-length books (Euclid Creek, from Deep Cleveland Press; 500 Cleveland Haiku, from Writing Knights Press) and several shorter-length books published, and has two more full-length books forthcoming: Euclid Creek Book Two from unbound content press, and Lawyers, Guns, and Money from Writing Knights Press.
+Bio: Michael Ceraolo is a 63-year-old retired firefighter/paramedic and active poet who has had two full-length books (Euclid Creek, from Deep Cleveland Press; 500 Cleveland Haiku, from Writing Knights Press) and has two more full-length books, Euclid Creek Book Two, and Lawyers, Guns, and Money, in the publication pipeline.